companionsand/raspberry-pi-client-wrapper/README.md

    # Git configuration (optional)
    GIT_BRANCH=main  # Branch to use for raspberry-pi-client repo

+   # Audio setup mode (optional)
+   SKIP_ECHO_CANCEL_SETUP=false  # Set to true to skip PipeWire/echo cancellation
+                                  # Use true if you have ReSpeaker with hardware AEC
+                                  # Use false if using separate USB mic/speaker

    # Client configuration (all required for no-prompt install)
    SUPABASE_URL=https://your-project.supabase.co
    SUPABASE_ANON_KEY=your-key